triciasawyer/caps/README.md

 ### Setup

-To check out how my project works:
+To see how my project works, follow these steps:

-- Navigate to the queue branch
+1. **Open four terminals**

-- Open a total of 4 terminal
+Open a total of four terminal windows or tabs.

+2. **Navigate to the Main directory:**

+In the first terminal, navigate to the main directory of the project:

-1. `cd caps` (main directory)
+`cd caps`

+3. **Switch to the Correct Branch:**

+Ensure that you are on the queue branch of the project.
+If you are not already on this branch, switch to it.

+4. **Driver Client:**

+In the second terminal, navigate to the driver client directory:

-2. `cd clients/driver`
+`cd clients/driver`

+5. **Flower Vendor Client:**

+In the third terminal, navigate to the flower vendor client directory:

-3. `cd clients/flower-vendor`
+`cd clients/flower-vendor`

+6. **Widget Vendor Client:**

+In the fourth terminal, navigate to the widget vendor client directory:

-4. `cd clients/widget-vendor`
+`cd clients/widget-vendor`

-Once these are all open, run `nodemon` in each terminal.

-When you do so, you should get something like this...
+7. **Run Nodemon:**

+In each of the four terminals, run the nodemon command to start the respective parts of the project.
+You should now have one terminal for the main directory, and one terminal each for the driver, flower vendor, and widget vendor clients, each running its own part of the project.

+By following these steps, you'll be able to observe the functionality of my project, and you should then see something like this:

 ![caps process](./assets/caps-process.png)

 #### Tests

-to run tests, after running `npm i`, run the command `npm test`
+To run tests, after running `npm i`, run the command `npm test`

 #### Deployed version